 - Enough storage available on your phone

 - A strong internet connection

-If your back-up has become stuck, then make sure that you’re able to tick all of these off.
-It may be that your internet connection has dropped at some point during the back-up, or even that during the process you have run out of storage on either your phone or in your Google Drive.
+If your backup has become stuck, then make sure that you meet all the above requirements.
+It may be that your internet connection has dropped at some point during the backup, or even that during the process you have run out of storage on either your phone or in your Google Drive.

 If you have a stable internet connection that you’d like to use, there is an option to do that.